<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1148227851863248&amp;ev=PageView&amp;noscript=1">

 6. Emergency flares, reflectors, and flashlights.
 These will help you remain visible and assist emergency crews in finding you.

-There’s nothing earth shattering about the tips I’ve shared; they’re simply common sense.
-What’s difficult is actually following through with a plan to stock your car with the appropriate items to keep you and your family safe.
-Thinking you’ll never be stranded or that you’ll stock up the car later makes it easy to forget about packing your car accordingly.
+There’s nothing earth-shattering about the tips I’ve shared; they’re simply common sense.
+What’s difficult is following through with a plan to stock your car with the appropriate items to keep you and your family safe.

 For more driving and survival safety tips, visit the links below.